pungtas/DApps.tyron/PST/README.md

 - Transfer from & its callback.

-- Swap $ZIL for $PST and distribute & its callback: any address can send $ZIL to buy $PST directly from ZilSwap and distribute them among a list of beneficiaries.
+- Swap $ZIL for $PST and distribute & its callback: any address can send $ZIL to buy $PST directly from ZilSwap and distribute them among a list of Beneficiaries.

 - Change vote.

 ## Implementations

-The profit-sharing token implementation can be a:
+The profit-sharing token Implementation can be a:

 - new token: [PSTi.tyron smart contract](./new-token/PSTi.tyron.scilla)